 Exploring in Lerwick provides you with many options as there are so many different things to do.

-There is The Böd of Gremista on the northern outskirts of Lerwick and is the building where Arthur Anderson, co-founder of The Penninsular and Oriental Steam Navigation Company was born.
+**There is The Böd of Gremista which is now the Textile Museum, on the northern outskirts of Lerwick and is the building where Arthur Anderson, co-founder of The Penninsular and Oriental Steam Navigation Company was born.
 The company is better known today as P & O. This fully restored building is now a museum dedicated to Arthur Anderson's early life.
 It is open from Wednesday through to Sunday, May to mid September and entrance is free.

 **There are daily sailings to the little island of Noss on the east side of Bressay.
 The seabird and seal colonies at Noss are among the finest in the world.
 Dunter III and the Ruby May also have underwater cameras to show visitors what is going on beneath the waves.
 There is a charge for the sailing trips, and booking is advisable.

-Bressay Heritage Centre is a local museum on the island of Bressay, which lies directly across from Lerwick.
+**Bressay Heritage Centre is a local museum on the island of Bressay, which lies directly across from Lerwick.
 There is a regular ferry service every day, and as the museum is located close to the ferry terminal, it is not essential to take a car across.
 Bressay Heritage Centre is open throughout the summer months and admission is free.
-5 minutes walk from the ferry is the Maryfield House Hotel, where you can get some lovely food, and is well known locally for its seafood dishes.
+Five minutes walk from the ferry is the Maryfield House Hotel, where you can get some lovely food, and is well known locally for its seafood dishes.
 It may be advisable to phone ahead to check they are open.
-New to Bressay is the Northern Lights Holistics Spa, where you can book yourself in for some wonderful pampering….

 The North Isles